-If needed, the building is available during the week for groups of 20 or less on a pre-arranged basis per Resurrection’sCOVID-19 Plan.
+If needed, the building is available during the week for small groups of 20 or less on a pre-arranged basis per Resurrection’sCOVID-19 Plan.
 Contact the office for more information or to schedule a group.

 Please use our secure online giving resource (tithe.ly) to continue your commitment to generosity and the work of Resurrection church – or go old school and send a check through the U.S. mail.

 Communion is available using safe, pre-packaged elements via drop-off or mail.
 Make arrangements with the church office (651.437.4398 or email).
-Also, check rezNews and Facebook posts for the Drive-Thru Communion events at REZ.
+Also, check rezNews and Facebook posts for Drive-Thru Communion events at REZ.

-We will continue to care for our congregation and patients/residents in healthcare facilities via phone calls and notes.
+We continue to care for our congregation and patients/residents in healthcare facilities via phone calls and notes.